 Turtle Beach supplies its Ear Force Audio Hub to create audio presets and tweak sound settings after you download the app from the site.
 Not only is this necessary to get all the updates to the headset, but it also gives you an excellent set of audio control options.
 Turtle Beach has been working on the Ear Force Hub for years now, and the result is an audio control app with a great interface, easy-to-understand headings, and the ability to change just about everything you want.
 If you already have an Ear Force headset, you probably know what to expect here (although interfaces do shift between models).
 Bottom line: Don’t worry about your customization abilities here, it’s everything you could want.

-In my experience, the further Turtle Beach gets away from consoles the harder time it has competing with other top gaming headset products.
+In my experience, the further Turtle Beach gets away from consoles, the harder time it has competing with other top gaming headset products.
 Of course, this isn’t a given rule – the company has some very interesting iOS and Recon models that I haven’t tried yet, and they could reverse the trend.
-However, for now the PC models just don’t seem to have the same track record.
+However, for now, the PC models just don’t seem to have the same track record.
 Aside from the sound cutting out and the lack of usable surround sound, the Z300 is a solid pair of headphones…but they have trouble standing above the crowd without updated compatibility.

-If you are a big Turtle Beach fan and don’t want to switch brands for your PC gaming, the Z300 is a fair recommendation…especially if a Windows 10 patch ever emerges.
+If you are a big Turtle Beach fan and don’t want to switch brands for your PC gaming, the Z300 wireless headset is a fair recommendation…especially if a Windows 10 patch ever emerges.
 Otherwise, explore your alternatives.